Capital One Financial Corporation research snapshot

 Munger risk inversion

-The thesis fails if card losses spike, Discover integration consumes more capital than expected, funding costs stay high, regulators limit card economics, or consumers trade down faster than underwriting models expect.
+The thesis fails if card losses spike, the Discover loan growth brownout extends, funding costs stay high, integration and marketing consume capital, regulators limit card economics, or consumers trade down faster than underwriting models expect.

 Management